-Lewis University is accredited by The Higher Learning Commission and is a member of the North Central Association.
+Lewis University is accredited by, and a member of, the Higher Learning Commission.
 The Lewis University College of Education licensure programs are approved for entitlement by the State Educator and Preparation Licensure Board in conjunction with the Illinois State Teacher Certification Board in conjunction with the Illinois State Board of Education for:

 Recognition and Approval Status

 Inquiries concerning regional accreditation should be directed to the North Central Association of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504; by phone (312) 263-0456 or (800) 621-7440.

 All candidates seeking licensure are required by the Illinois State Board of Education to pass tests in academic proficiency, their content area(s), assessment of professional teaching (APT) and beginning in fall 2015 the Teacher Performance Assessment (edTPA).
 All Lewis University College of Education licensure programs are subject to amendment by the State Educator and Preparation Licensure Board, the Illinois State Board of Education and the Illinois State Legislature.
 The College of Education newsletters and bulletin board announcements will contain information on any new mandates or program modifications.
 Candidates should consult with their academic advisor at least once per semester.

 ISBE Professional Licensure